kiwicom/pytest-recording/README.rst

 Besides marks, the network access could be blocked globally with ``--block-network`` command-line option.

-However, if VCR.py recording is enabled then, the network is not blocked for tests, that have ``pytest.mark.vcr``.
+However, if VCR.py recording is enabled, the network is not blocked for tests with ``pytest.mark.vcr``.

 Example: